piku235/JungiThemeBundle/Resources/doc/themes-overview.md

 Theme locations
 ---------------

-Just like I said in the index of documentation a theme is located in a bundle.
-Your job is to recognize when to use multiple themes in a single bundle and when to decouple these themes into single bundles.
+Just like I said in the root of documentation a theme is located in a bundle.
+Your job is to recognize when to use multiple themes in a single bundle and when to decouple these themes to separate bundles.

 Consider the situation when you have three themes, where only two of them are related in some way and the third one is whole different (different logic or maybe different graphics).
 You can create a first bundle e.g. **FooBundle** for these two related themes and for the third one create another bundle e.g. **BooBundle**.

-Example directory structure:
+The directory structure could looks like below:

 ```
 FooBundle/